tekperfect/devops-docs/docs/courses/02-Os_Basics/lessons/active-directory.md

 The 2 items you are looking for are:

-'Interactive Logon: Message Title...'
+`Interactive Logon: Message Title...`

-'Interactive Logon: Message Text...'
+`Interactive Logon: Message Text...`

 Change these to whatever you want.